 We know you will have a great experience at MIPA events, but we do have some policies we need to enforce to make sure our activities are enjoyable and safe for everyone.
 (We have a separate set of policies for the MIPA Summer Journalism Workshop.)

-Advisers, chaperones and students should review the following items together to ensure that you understand them.
+Most of our events during the academic year are attended as school field trips.
+Advisers/teachers, chaperones and students should review the following items together to ensure that you understand them.
 It is understood that by the act of registering students for an event, advisers assume responsibility for their students’ behavior and well-being during a MIPA activity.

 How to Contact MIPA